Gluteus Medius, Minimus Tendinitis and Trochanteric Bursitis: Causes, Symptoms, and Treatment

 Tendinitis refers to the inflammation of the tendons attached to the gluteus medius and minimus muscles, which play a vital role in stabilizing the hip and pelvis during movement.
 Trochanteric bursitis, on the other hand, involves inflammation of the trochanteric bursa, a fluid-filled sac located near the greater trochanter of the femur.
 Both conditions often coexist under the term Greater Trochanteric Pain Syndrome (GTPS).

-Common Causes of Conditions
+Common Causes of Gluteus Medius Tendinitis & Bursitis

 The development of gluteus medius and minimus tendinitis alongside trochanteric bursitis can be attributed to several factors: